 Creating a PDO object requires three parameters first one is DNS(Data Source Name), second is a user name and last one is password.

-In the above code, we have tried to connection to try and catch block.
-It will try to run code of try block and if any type of error occurs then it will print an error message or handle an error using catch block's code.
+In the above code, we have tried to connect to try and catch the block.
+It will try to run the code of the try block and if any type of error occurs then it will print an error message or handle an error using the catch block’s code.
 Here, we are simply printing messages for connection.

-At last, we are closing connection by setting connection object to null.
+At last, we are closing the connection by setting the connection object to null.

 Conclusion